You are listening to the Sean Hannity Radio Show Podcast.

 I know she's a hardcore liberal.

-She was busted the DNC chief, shared CNN town hall questions.
+The DNC chief shared CNN town hall questions.

-you to mention town halls use Benghazi as a distraction from the email scandal Oh.
+Use Benghazi as a distraction from the email scandal.

 We're cooked.

-So it's absolute collusion, colluding with the White House, colluding with the Department of Justice, colluding with the FBI, colluding with the abusively biased corrupt media.
+So it's absolute collusion, colluding with the White House, colluding with the Department of Justice, colluding with the FBI, colluding with abusively biased, corrupt media.

-Donald Trump said yesterday, if it wasn't for the media, I'd be up ten points.
+Donald Trump said yesterday: if it wasn't for the media, I'd be up 10 points.

-We know now the media is in our pocket.
+We know now the media is in her pocket.

 And what I said eight years ago is more relevant today than when I told you then.